Is Market Behavior Pre-Determined?

 When you combine these two types of trading parameters, it’s amazing to see when they line up.
 It’s even more impressive when they line up on the higher time frames, as those time frames have more power and mean more to the market.

-So that brings us to where the market is currently ー at the 161.8% Fib and at the monthly third ATR.
+So that brings us to where the market is currently ー at 161.8% Fib and at the monthly third ATR.
 This Fib is typically the final extension that traders watch for a price target before a significant pullback occurs.
-And the third ATR is what I typically use as a strong indication that price is getting too far from support.
+And the third ATR is what I typically use as a strong indication that the price is getting too far from support.

 Now we factor in the weekly chart (pictured below) and we can see that the market jumped straight up to the 161.8% Fib and to the weekly third ATR.
 Almost like it was a magnet ー or a prophecy that needed to be fulfilled…

 I also find it fascinating that these outer ranges were met right as the timing of “sell in May and go away” came upon us.
-Now that we are headed for summer break where people are starting to travel and spend time with their family and kids are out of school, the market is probably going to continue to be choppy for several months.
+Now that we are headed for summer break where people are starting to travel and spend time with their families and kids are out of school, the market is probably going to continue to be choppy for several months.
 Not to mention that since the market has hit these outer boundaries, it would be healthy for prices to cycle back down in order to provide room for when stocks are seasonally strong in the fall months.

 Take it easy out there ー the markets are difficult and the long side is decaying.